 I have always had a thing for green salads that are simultaneously fruity, nutty, and cheesy, but in the past, said salads have typically revolved around berries.
 That being said, if I'm ever at a restaurant with an apple or pear salad on the menu, I almost always order it, because YUM.
 So if I'm willing to shell out big bucks for a plate of greens and apples at a restaurant, why not recreate that same deliciousness at home for a fraction of the cost?

 I chose Honeycrisp apples for this salad because they are, in my humble opinion, the most glorious and delectable apple to ever grace the face of the earth.
 Yep, I kinda like them, from their sweet flavor to their appealing color to their perfectly crisp texture.
 I also appreciate that, once cut, they don't brown as quickly as certain other varieties.

 However, I realize that not only can Honeycrisps be expensive, but they also have a limited growing season.
 So if these best apples ever aren't available, feel free to use your favorite back-ups.
-Pink Lady or Gala would be lovely, or Granny Smith if you're going for a little pucker in your salad…or you could even mix and match different types of apples within the salad.
+Pink Lady or Gala would be lovely.
+Or Granny Smith if you're going for a little pucker in your salad.
+Or you could even mix and match different types of apples within the salad!

 The other ingredients in this Holiday Salad are customizable as well.
 So let's take a moment to break it on down, shall we?

 - Salad greens.
 I used a spring mix in this here salad, but baby red and green romaine, baby spinach, arugula, or a combo of any of the above would be just dandy.